unbit/uwsgi.it/INSTALL.md

 This procedure assumes an x86_64 Ubuntu 14.04 server (ubuntu-minimal) with ext4 filesystem or an x86_64 Ubuntu 16.04 server (ubuntu-minimal)

-Note: systemd is currently not supported, install upstart-sysv package on ubuntu xenial
+Note: systemd is currently not supported, install upstart-sysv package on ubuntu xenial and be sure to fix the rsyslog logrotate script (bug described here: https://bugs.launchpad.net/ubuntu/+source/rsyslog/+bug/940030)

 Note: you can set /etc/hostname to whatever you want, each container will have its own...